 - 1. The name, address, and contact information for the applicant, and the applicant's legal interest in the property.
 If the applicant is not the owner, the name, address, and contact information for the owner(s) and the signed consent of the owner(s) shall also be required. - 2.
 Signature(s) of the applicant(s) and owner(s), certifying the accuracy of the information. - 3.
 A legal description of the property, including street address(es) and tax code number(s). - 4.
 A description of the proposed use. - 5.
-A site plan meeting the minimum information requirements of subsection 14.02(P) for a preliminary, final or minor site plan, as applicable to the project and application.
+A site plan meeting the minimum information requirements of Section 14.02.P.
+(Required Site Plan Information) for the type of site plan applicable to the project.

-H. Preliminary and Final Site Plan Review Procedure.
+G. Preliminary and Final Site Plan Approval Process.